Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Results

 \subsection{30 $M_\odot$ Shock Radius Evolution}

 We begin by evaluating the shock radius behavior of the new 30 $M_\odot$ models.
-For explosion behavior of the remaining models, see \citet{Pajkos_2021} and \citet{Eggenberger_Andersen_2021}.
-Displayed in Figure \ref{fig:shock}, both \texttt{s30o[0,0.5]} show quickly advancing shock radii near the end of the simulation. \texttt{s30o3} shows a gradual growth to 300 km, by the end of the simulation. \texttt{s30o[1,2]} do not explode within the first 300 ms. Similar to the models found in \citet{Pajkos_2021}, the nonlinear effect of rotation is clear.
+Displayed in Figure \ref{fig:shock}, both \texttt{s30o[0,0.5]} show quickly advancing shock radii near the end of the simulation. \texttt{s30o3} shows a gradual growth to 300 km by the end of the simulation. \texttt{s30o[1,2]} do not explode within the first 300 ms. Similarly to the models found in Ref. \cite{Pajkos_2021}, the nonlinear effect of rotation is clear.
 On one hand, rotation centrifugally supports the CCSN system, leaving it less gravitationally bound.
 On the other hand, rotation also expands the neutrinosphere, lowering the neutrino energies and providing less heating.
 Explosion favorability does not share a monotonic trend with progenitor rotation.
 Importantly, we note that many CCSNe require many seconds to reach steady states for explosion.
 Properly determining which $30 M_\odot$ models explode would require the explosion energies to asymptote after many seconds, which is beyond the scope of this work.

+Reviewing the shock radius behavior from \cite{Pajkos_2021}, models \texttt{s20o0} and \texttt{s60o0,3} show shock radii advancing past 400 km.
+The models from Ref. \cite{Eggenberger_Andersen_2021} do not show aggressive shock radius increases before 300 ms post bounce.
+For more detailed behavior of the remaining models, see Ref. \cite{Pajkos_2021} and Ref. \cite{Eggenberger_Andersen_2021}.